-With holiday season approaching, many of us start to dread the gift buying process which usually tends to get more expensive than we want.
+With the holiday season approaching, many of us start to dread the gift buying process which usually tends to get more expensive than we want.
 But even though we love to gift the most exquisite gifts for our loved ones, sometimes it is better to offer a creative gift, especially if you want to save money.

 8) Always Focus On The Quality

 This may sound weird, but sometimes paying more results in bigger savings than buying something cheap.
-Food, clothes, electronics and many more can be found in a budget-friendly area… But to save money in the long-term, it is best to opt for quality products in smaller amounts, rather than going for a shopping spree of cheap ones.
+Food, clothes, electronics, and many more can be found in a budget-friendly area… But to save money in the long-term, it is best to opt for quality products in smaller amounts, rather than going for a shopping spree of cheap ones.